tuyuritio/astro-theme-thought-lite/README.md

 - `preface` - Preface, displayed on the homepage as the first impression
 - `information` - Information, containing various descriptive content

-All content sections support multiple languages.
-Create the corresponding language directory to start creating content.
 For details, refer to the [Content Creation Guide](src/content/note/en/content.md).

 ## 🤝 Contributing